bdotchristensen/instagram/README.md

 Then, scroll to the bottom in order to load all the accounts.

-Save the complete webpage in the data directory.
+Save the complete webpage in the `data` directory.

-Compare by changing what html files constitute before and after.
+Using `main.ipynb`, compare by changing what html files constitute before and after.
 No packages needed!